rustfoundation/foundation.rust-lang.org/policies/logo-policy-and-media-guide.md

 Please do not approach users of the trademarks with a complaint.
 That should be left to the Rust Foundation and its representatives.
 Thanks\!

-If you have a specific question or concern about promoting Rust or using its trademarks, please contact the Rust Foundation: contact@rustfoundation.org.
+If you have a specific question or concern about promoting Rust or using its trademarks, please <a href="/info/contact/">contact the Rust Foundation</a>.